hagarelsayed/Ngs_2nd_Abstract/README.md

 # Methods and Materials:

 ## Datasets and pre-processing:
 The analysis adopted a data set obtained from The Illumina TruSeq assay for project (PRJNA229998) under SRA (SRP033351) [3].
-The Experiment used high through-put (to be completed)

-NCBI’s fastq-dump from sra-toolkit was used to download the short reads for NCBI short read archive (SRA).
+Short read data of Airway smooth muscle human samples were collected from the NCBI  database.
+There were four samples in total, these samples were classified into two conditions, each has three Runs: an untreated samples (at baseline) with Run accession number; (SRR1039512,SRR1039520,SRR1039516) and treated samples with Dexamethasone as Glucocorticoid; (SRR1039513,SRR1039517,SRR1039521).
+NCBI’s fastq-dump from sra-toolkit was used to download the short reads for NCBI short read archive (SRA)
-The reads, in a single file, were paired-ends so it needs to be split for the downstream analysis.
+The reads, in a single file, were paired-ends so it needs to be split for the downstream analysis

 The following command can download the data directly from NCBI, without prior prefetch command, split it into two reads and subset the reads according to our parameters.
 ```
 cd ~/workdir/sample_data